 Notes: The unit of observation is the voting board.
 Robust standard errors, adjusted for clustering by voting center (school), are given in parentheses.
 Voting boards are weighted by their number of voters.
-All regressions control for voter's average characteristics (age, wage (thousands of USD), gender, participation rate, employment share by industry, employment share in the public sector, firm size, and firm trade with the U.S.), and average characteristics of people voting at the school (average years of schooling from census data and distance of the average voter to the school); and region fixed effects.
-We denote: p < 0.10, \\\ p < 0.05, \\\ p < 0.01.
+All regressions control for voter's average characteristics (age, wage (thousands of USD), gender, participation rate, employment share by industry, employment share in the public sector, firm size, and firm trade with the U.S.), and average characteristics of people voting at the school (average years of schooling from census data geo-referenced at the census-block level and distance of the average voter to the school); and region fixed effects.
+We denote: p < 0.10, p < 0.05, p < 0.01.

-Table 2 presents our results.
-Column (1) shows results without including any controls.
-As expected, the coefficient without controls or fixed effects is larger than the ones in columns (2) and (3), but the overall message remains unchanged across specifications.
+across specifications.
 We interpret the coefficient in column (2) as follows: The average household whose expenditures would decrease by \$1 if the agreement were to be approved-on top of the decrease in expenditures experienced by the average consumer (\$7.3)-is 1 pp more likely to vote in favor of the FTA.
 In other words, a one-standard deviation (1.556) decrease in a voting board's average exposure via expenditures is associated with the share of voters in favor of a trade agreement at that board being 1.63 pp greater.
 This effect is significant even after controlling for firm-level exposure, as reported in column (3).